 Please click here to see the popup 1

-In compounding, various materials are combined and melted, generally using an extruder of some type, the resulting material blend being then passed through a die to form long filaments of plastic that are then pelletized.
-In this way, a bespoke formula can be produced, this usually consisting of one or two primary material grades in combination with additives that enhance the appearance and/or processing properties and/or post processing characteristics of the final product.
+In compounding, various materials are added, combined, melted and fed through a twin screw extruder.
+The resulting material blend is then passed through a die to form long filaments of plastic that are then pelletized.
+In this way, a bespoke formula can be produced.
+This often consists of one or two primary material grades in combination with additives that enhance the appearance and/or processing properties and/or post processing characteristics of the final product.

 For example, some OEM's supply machines with Nitrided barrels fitted.
 Although the internal bore is extremely hard wearing, the layer of hardened material is also extremely thin.
 By contrast, the Bi-metallic barrels available from our UK & IE based specialists have a much thicker layer of hardened material, and offer a considerably longer and more consistent service life.